Policies & Forms

 New Member Education

 New Member Education Forms and Programs are to be submitted to the Campus Living and Community Development Office prior to beginning a process.
-The Coordinators that is working with the chapter will review the document and ensure that all the necessary information is completed and shared.
+The Coordinator that is working with the chapter will review the document and ensure that all the necessary information is completed and shared.
 Once approved, the chapter will receive notification that they can begin the New Member Education Process.
 A general overview of what is expected is below:

 The University and its recognized organizations have an obligation and a responsibility to themselves and the surrounding community to provide an atmosphere and environment that is conducive to the normal functioning of both.
 The right to express oneself is limited by its effect on the rights of others.
 All campus groups, as well as outside agencies who use our facilities, must accept the responsibility of good citizenship.